sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 There is a world of noise out there.
 Everyday something important happens, or so the Media would like you believe.

-* Stock prices for for all different kind of reasons.
+* Stock prices fall for all different kind of reasons.
 Stocks sometimes make huge up/down movies and yet the business itself changes more slowly with time.
 * Don't fret so much with guesses as to where the stock market might go.
 Keep looking for great ideas.
 If history is any guide, they are always out there.